Young Sam Kim Korean Student Center dedicated

 Charles Kim thanked everyone for joining him in celebrating the new center.
 “We’re here today because of the prominent role Binghamton has played in my life and those of other Korean American students,” he said, as he explained why he believes in giving back and why he supported the center named after his late father.

-Kim’s father fought in the Korean War before he and his wife immigrated to the United States.
+Kim’s father lived through the Korean War before he and his wife immigrated to the United States.
 His father then became a Marine and fought in the Vietnam War.
 “He followed his ambition with $175 in his pocket when he came to the U.S. to study, and was one of the first Korean Americans to earn a broker’s license and start his own firm.
 I admired his ability to endure and excel under these circumstances.

 “He used to say that success goes not to the lucky, but to the determined,” Kim added.
 “He taught me the importance of developing meaningful relationships and it’s a combination of the two that brings us here.
 I hope this center will foster relationships while enriching the student experience so students can create new friendships and tighten ones they already have.
 As students struggle through their studies, they should keep in mind these will be some of the purest and longest-enduring of friendships they will ever have.”